ionos-cloud/ionosctl/docs/subcommands/volume-update.md

   -o, --output string            Desired output format [text|json] (default "text") -q, --quiet                    Quiet output
-      --ram-hot-plug             It is capable of memory hot plug (no reboot required) --size string              The size of the Volume in GB.
+      --ram-hot-plug             It is capable of memory hot plug (no reboot required) --size string              The size of the Volume in GB. e.g. 10 or 10GB.
 The maximum volume size is determined by your contract limit (required) (default "10")
   -t, --timeout int              Timeout option for Request for Volume update [seconds] (default 60) -i, --volume-id string         The unique Volume Id (required) -w, --wait-for-request         Wait for the Request for Volume update to be executed